(Update) January 2019

 - Winter 2018: 200 mature coho (BY15) (not yet collected)

-All incoming juvenile coho salmon were placed in quarantine at Don Clausen Fish Hatchery (DCFH) and treated with oxytetracycline and formalin to prevent bacterial and fungal infections.
+All incoming juvenile coho salmon were placed in quarantine at Warm Springs Hatchery (WSH), also known as Don Clausen Fish Hatchery (DCFH) on Lake Sonoma, and treated with oxytetracycline and formalin to prevent bacterial and fungal infections.
 Fish food consists of a combination of fry feed and natural krill.
-An inventory of BY12 conducted in late September 2015 showed that most coho salmon in this group had attained a mean length of 290 mm (almost 12 inches) and a mean weight of 380 g (over ¾ lb.).
+An inventory of BY12 conducted in late September 2015 showed that most coho salmon in this group measured 290 mm (almost 12 inches) mean length and a mean weight of 380 g (over ¾ lb.).
 A few fish in this group were significantly smaller.
 Ultrasound (Figure 1) was the method used to determine if fish were mature, and examination revealed that only three of these coho salmon had visible gonads (all males).
 As an example, figure 2 shows the ultrasound image of a mature female from the Warm Springs 2007 broodstock.

-Figure 1: Program lead, Ben White (ACOE) examines adult coho salmon using ultrasound.
+Figure 1: Program lead, Ben White (ACOE) examines adult coho salmon using ultrasound (CDFW photo).

-Figure 2: January 2011 ultrasound image of female coho salmon (BY 2007) showing hydrated eggs.
+Figure 2: January 2011 ultrasound image of female coho salmon (BY 2007) showing hydrated eggs (CDFW photo).

 Facts and Highlights

-The prolonged severe drought and past poor ocean rearing conditions in California are placing many endangered coho salmon populations at increased risk of extinction throughout the central coast.
-Recent annual adult coho abundance in Redwood Creek is below 10 individuals in two brood-years and below 50 in the third brood-year.
+The prolonged severe drought and past poor ocean rearing conditions in California are placing many endangered Coho Salmon populations at increased risk of extinction throughout the central coast.
+Recent annual adult Coho Salmon abundance in Redwood Creek is below 10 individuals in two brood-years and below 50 in the third brood-year.
 Juvenile coho abundance in 2014 is estimated below 200.
-Without captive rearing, there is a high risk that Redwood Creek coho will completely disappear in the very near future.
+Without captive rearing, there is a high risk that Redwood Creek Coho Salmon will completely disappear in the very near future.

 Planned Coho Collections